xrdocs/ncs5500/_tutorials/y-1564-sadt-nc5x-part1.md

 - There was no error packets.

 ## Conclusion:
-In this article, we have captured the Y.1564 concepts and how to implement a Y.1564 service activation test on NCS 500 and 5500 routers.
+In this article, we have captured the Y.1564 concepts and steps to implement a Y.1564 service activation test on NCS 500 and 5500 routers.
 In next articles we will focus on utilizing the Y.1564 functionalities like color aware generation to validate different service requirement.